Search Engine Marketing for B2B Brands

 Search Strategies for Law and Accounting Firms

 For legal and accounting professionals, trust is the primary currency.
-Strict advertising ethics from state bar associations demand precision and prohibit unsubstantiated claims, making every word in your ad copy critical.
-The buyer journey often begins with a specific, urgent problem.
-They aren’t just looking for a service; they are searching for immediate relief.
+Strict advertising ethics from state bar associations demand precision and prohibit unsubstantiated claims, making every word in your ad copy count.
+The buyer journey often begins with a specific, urgent problem as they’re searching for immediate relief.
 This is where you capture “problem-aware” prospects with hyper-targeted campaigns.
 Think of keywords like “commercial lease dispute attorney NYC” or “forensic accounting for divorce CT.”

 These high-intent searches demand equally specific landing pages.
 Sending a user searching for tax litigation help to a generic homepage is a guaranteed lost lead.
 A dedicated landing page for each practice area, featuring partner bios, relevant case studies, and clear contact information, can increase lead conversion rates by more than 50%.
 In the hyper-competitive NY/NJ/CT tri-state area, this level of specificity is essential for a few key reasons: